-Don’t worry—it’s totally normal to feel nervous about starting therapy.
+Are you feeling nervous about starting therapy or counseling?
+If so, don’t worry.
+It’s totally normal to feel a little nervous.
 But that doesn’t mean you have to sit around helplessly awaiting the first session.
-You can take some proactive steps to prepare for it, which will not only help to lessen those nerves but make for a successful first meeting with your therapist.
+You can take some proactive steps to prepare for it, which will not only help to lessen those nerves but make for a successful first session with your therapist.
 Don’t take my word for it, hear the following counselors and therapists out:

 1) Give credit where it’s due.
 First and foremost, give yourself a pat on the back for taking this leap.
 “Meeting with a therapist takes some courage because you’re going to meet with someone you don’t know and share your inner world with them,” Caitlin Magidson, M.S., NCC, LCPC explains.
 She goes on to say that your mind might be busy with questions about how the process will unfold, but that’s okay.
 You’ve taken the first humungous step, and you deserve to celebrate that.

 2) Don’t be afraid to ask questions.
 Also, don’t shy away from asking your therapist questions prior to your first session—doing so often lessens nerves and better prepares you for what’s soon to come.
 “I encourage individuals who are seeking counseling to ask key questions regarding the first session when scheduling your counseling session,” says Danielle Boose, mental health professional.
 “You can ask your potential therapist… What can I expect during our first session?
 Will I have the opportunity to begin addressing my issue for coming to counseling in the first visit?
 What’s your counseling style.”